open5gs/open5gs/docs/_docs/tutorial/01-your-first-lte.md

 target     prot opt source               destination
 ```

  - There is nothing on the table.
 It is very good condition.
 If there is something in the table, you will need to take some special action.
-(For example, disable docker service and reboot your machine)
+(For example, disable docker service, reboot your machine, and check your IP/NAT table.)

-###### If your IP tables is clean, Add IP/NAT Table like the followings:
+###### If your IP/NAT tables is clean, Add IP/NAT entry like the followings:
 ```
 $ sudo iptables -t nat -A POSTROUTING -o 'interface-name' -j MASQUERADE
 $ sudo iptables -I INPUT -i pgwtun -j ACCEPT